-Horatio W. Foster (1816-1860) born in Boston, Massachusetts, son of Charlotte Williams, Ponkapoag, teacher and Samuel F. Foster, black, hairdresser.
+Horatio W. Foster (1816-1860) was born in Boston, Massachusetts, son of Charlotte Williams, an indigenous Ponkapoag woman who was a teacher, and Samuel F. Foster, a black hairdresser.
 They were active in Boston’s civil rights movement for citizens of color.
-Samuel Foster died in 1820, Charlotte Williams Foster became the first teacher in the primary school for children of color.
+Samuel Foster died in 1820, after which Charlotte Williams Foster became the first teacher in the primary school for children of color.
 She married Nicholas Myers in 1835 and shortly after the family moved to Lowell.
 In Lowell, Horatio Foster became an active member of the Middlesex County Anti-Slavery Society.

-On November 14, 1839, Middlesex County Anti-Slavery Society organized a three-day Anti-Slavery Fundraising Fair.
-Held in the large room on the upper of floor of City Hall (now Old City Hall) on Merrimack Street with:
+On November 14, 1839, the Middlesex County Anti-Slavery Society organized a three-day Anti-Slavery Fundraising Fair.
+Held in the large room on the upper of floor of City Hall (now Old City Hall) on Merrimack Street there were

 “Quantities of beautiful and useful goods for sale from various towns in the county… all money to the Massachusetts Anti-Slavery Society - - aprons, stockings, children’s clothing, hoods, fashionable silk and straw bonnets, purses and pocketbooks, chimney ornaments, perfumery, pincushions, needle books, work baskets, gentlemen’s linen, toys and books for children."

 The proceeds would all be given to the Massachusetts Anti-Slavery Society for their activities.
-Among the coordinators were, Mrs. Catherine Rugg, Mrs. Olivia Fox, and Horatio Foster.
-Together with other prominent Boston women activists, including Lydia Maria Child (abolitionist and author), and Maria Weston Chapman (abolitionist and organizer) ‘when pincushions are periodicals, and needlebooks are tracts, discussion can hardly be stifled or slavery perpetuated’—
+Among the coordinators were Mrs. Catherine Rugg, Mrs. Olivia Fox, and Horatio Foster.
+Together with other prominent Boston women activists, including abolitionist and author Lydia Maria Child, and abolitionist and organizer Maria Weston Chapman it was said that "when pincushions are periodicals, and needlebooks are tracts, discussion can hardly be stifled, or slavery perpetuated."

 Horatio W. Foster married Mary Ann Elizabeth Henry on September 30, 1840 in St. Paul's Episcopal Church, North Providence, Rhode island.
-Returning to Lowell to work and raise the family, they had 3 girls and 2 boys, four were born in Lowell and their last son was born in Providence, Rhode Island.
+Returning to Lowell to work and raise a family, they had 3 girls and 2 boys, four of whom were born in Lowell.
+Their last son was born in Providence, Rhode Island.

-In the 1830s and 1840s, thousands of Lowell’s Yankee female textile workers provided financial and/or moral support to the cause of abolition and anti-slavery.
-In 1843, they were interested in forming a Lowell Female Anti-Slavery Society, Horatio Foster offered his help.
-He used his connections with Maria Weston Chapman to establish this new ant-slavery organization.
+In the 1830's and 1840's, thousands of Lowell’s Yankee female textile workers provided financial and/or moral support to the cause of abolition and anti-slavery.
+In 1843 when they were interested in forming a Lowell Female Anti-Slavery Society, Horatio Foster offered his help.
+He used his connections with Maria Weston Chapman to establish this new anti-slavery organization.
 Once formed they invited Frederick Douglass, Charles Remond, Abby Kelley Foster, George Latimer, and other speakers to present lectures at the Appleton Street (Congregational) Church, Middlesex Mechanics Hall, and City Hall.

 Horatio W. Foster died in 1860 in Providence, Rhode Island.
-His correspondence can be found in collections and newspapers around the country including: American Antiquarian Society; Black Abolitionists Papers; Boston Public Library; Maria Weston Chapman; Concord Public Library; Frederick Douglass; William Lloyd Garrison; Library of Congress; and Jeremiah Burke Sanderson.
+His correspondence can be found in collections and newspapers around the country including the American Antiquarian Society, the Black Abolitionists Papers, the Boston Public Library, the Concord Public Library, the Library of Congress, and the papers of Maria Weston Chapman, Frederick Douglass, William Lloyd Garrison, and Jeremiah Burke Sanderson.